Residence Life Handbook

 Under normal circumstances, room changes are not made during the first two weeks of classes.
 Following that period, requests for room changes may be made to the Residence Life staff.

 The room-change procedure is for room residents to discuss possibilities and options for compromise within your residential space first, RA second, and then Residence Life Professional Staff.
 In the event that no compromise can be met and the roommates are unable to resolve the issues, a room change form may be completed.
-The form may require all roommates' signatures and must be turned into the Director/Assistant Director of Residence Life for processing.
+The form may require all roommates' signatures and must be turned into the Assistant Director of Residence Life for processing.
 Students moving from one room to another without the permission of the Residence Life staff will incur a $125.00 improper room change fee.

 Room Consolidation